 The portraits in the book "Service" focus on U.S. military members and their families.
-From left are three members of the U.S. Army's 1st Stryker Brigade Combat Team in 2008: from left, Command Sgt.
+From left are three members of the U.S. Army's 1st Stryker Brigade Combat Team in 2008: Command Sgt.
 Maj.
 Gabriel Cervantes, Col. Burt Thompson and interpreter John Mardo.

 Cadet Kevin Kniery is photographed before graduating from the U.S. Military Academy at West Point.